ManishaMatta/BarrenLandAnalysis/README.md

   - Computes and returns the areas of fertile land based on the results of BFS traversal.
   - Ensured that the algorithm efficiently handles large grids and complex configurations of barren land.

-### Elaboration:

-- **Integration**: BLA.py serves as the orchestrator, utilizing IO.py for input/output operations and coordinating with Analysis.py to perform the actual analysis using BFS.
-- **Modularity**: Each module (BLA.py, IO.py, Analysis.py) focuses on specific responsibilities, promoting code organization and maintainability.
-- **Exception Handling**: BLA.py ensures robustness by encapsulating exception handling logic, safeguarding the overall execution of the program.
-- **Visualization**: IO.py enhances understanding by providing visual representations of the farm's barren and fertile areas, aiding in analysis and decision-making.
+BLA.py serves as the orchestrator, utilizing IO.py for input/output operations and coordinating with Analysis.py to perform the actual analysis using BFS.
+Each module (BLA.py, IO.py, Analysis.py) focuses on specific responsibilities, promoting code organization and maintainability.
+BLA.py ensures robustness by encapsulating exception handling logic, safeguarding the overall execution of the program.
+IO.py enhances understanding by providing visual representations of the farm's barren and fertile areas, aiding in analysis and decision-making.

-By structuring the codebase in this manner, the responsibilities are clearly delineated, promoting clarity, maintainability, and scalability of the barren land analysis application.
-Each component plays a crucial role in ensuring the program operates efficiently and effectively, handling various aspects from input processing to algorithmic analysis and output visualization.
 #### Run Command
 `python <FILE_PATH>/BLA.py <FARM_LENGTH> <FARM_WIDTH>`